thewhiteninja/thewhiteninja.github.io/ntfstool/Google_CTF_2019-Home_Computer.md

 5. Extract the file content

    With the [extract](https://github.com/thewhiteninja/ntfstool#extract) command, we can ... extract the content of a file from the inode or path.
    There is a `stream` to select the stream.

    ```
    > .\ntfstool.x64.exe extract image=d:\family.ntfs volume=0 inode=13288 output=d:\creds.txt
-   Extract file for ImageFile > Volume:0
+   Extract file for  > Volume:0
    ----------------------------

    [+] Opening d:\family.ntfs